 3.13.3 Does CD-i support wide screen (16:9) TV sets?

 Yes, any CD-i title can be viewed on a wide screen TV set using either one of the options offered by the TV itself.
-No special resolutions adapted to the 16:9 aspect ratio are defined for CD-i, however a picture can be 'squeezed' within a normal 4:3 image that can be 'de-squeezed' at runtime by the TV-set.
+No special resolutions adapted to the 16:9 aspect ratio are defined for CD-i, however a picture can be 'squeezed' within a normal 4:3 image that can be 'de-squeezed' at runtime by the TV-set (“anamorphic encoding”).

 Some consumer CD-i players (like the Philips CDI-220/60 and up) provide for a 16:9 switch in the player shell.
 This switch records the setting in the CSD (See What is the CSD?), which allows for applications to look for the connected TV format.
 When such a player is set in 16:9 mode, the player's startup shell is displayed in wide screen, but when a CD-i is started, the screen is switched to 4:3 mode.
-An application that interpretes the aspect ratio setting in the CSD may then turn the screen back to 16:9.
+An application that interprets the aspect ratio setting in the CSD may then turn the screen back to 16:9 and load 16:9 optimized content.
 This CSD entry is an extension that is not specified by the Green Book, and there are only a few applications that supported it.

 3.13.4 How does CD-i Full Motion Video work?

-CD-i Digital Video is based on the MPEG-1 standard, which is now extensively used in a wide variety of applications, but it was initally developed mainly for CD-i.
-This standard allows CD-i to display full resolution (384x280) moving video images in either 24, 25 or 30 frames per second.
-The video is not interlaced, like with MPEG-2 used in DVD-Video.
+CD-i Digital Video is based on the MPEG-1 standard, which is now extensively used in a wide variety of applications, but it was initially developed mainly for CD-i.
+This standard allows CD-i to display full screen (384x280) moving video images in either 24, 25 or 30 frames per second.
+The video is not interlaced, like with MPEG-2 in DVD-Video.
 Video-quality is roughly comparable to standard VHS.
-CD-i's standard ADPCM audio features can be used in conjuction with MPEG video, but this is very unlikely since the Digital Video cartridge also provides for some extra audio decoding schemes based on MPEG-1 layer I and II, alowing for very high quality CD-Audio like audio that takes up only a fraction of the storage space and bandwith of CD-Audio.
+CD-i's standard ADPCM audio features can be used in conjunction with MPEG video, but this is very unlikely since the Digital Video cartridge also provides for some extra audio decoding schemes based on MPEG-1 layer I and II, allowing for very high quality CD-Audio like audio that takes up only a fraction of the storage space and bandwidth of ADPCM.

 MPEG-1 video is based on an encoding technique called DCT, Discrete Cosine Transform.
-The basis for this encoding is the knowledge that succesive pictures in a video usually do not differ that much from each other.
-Instead of encoding and storing each picture by its own, MPEG only stores the differences between images.
+The basis for this encoding is the idea that successive pictures in a video usually do not differ that much from each other.
+Instead of encoding and storing each picture in full, MPEG only stores the differences between images.
 There are three different types of MPEG images: I or Intra frames that consist of a full image that can be displayed without information from other images - this is used for displaying images when performing a fast forward or reverse, P or Progressive frames that need information from previous images and B or Bi-directional frames that need information from both previous and future images to build a picture.
-As you can see, the images are not stored in chronological order on the disc: the MPEG decoder takes care of the decoding of the information and putting all images in correct order for display.
+The images that make up the video are not stored in chronological order on the disc: the MPEG decoder takes care of the decoding of the information and putting all images in correct order for display.